GrantCuster/garden/content/posts/2024-12-11-23-14-54-Desk-work-timer-and-scroll.md

-# Desk work: timer and scroll
+# Work: timer and scroll

 I did a couple of quick improvised desk additions today.
 Making a  hole for a countdown timer to sit and a mounting system for a roll of paper.
 Real task management tools.